DamianSkrzypczak/order/README.md

     - optional separation between definition and implementation
     - compliation of whole inheritance tree to single file

+See [ROADMAP](https://damianskrzypczak.github.io/order/features/roadmap/) for more details on feature development progress.

 ## Installation
 ### Latest version from Source
 ```bash